-Since 2014, Stephen Pelletier has served as executive vice president and chief operating officer of Prudential’s U.S.-based businesses, comprising PGIM (the Global Investment Businesses of Prudential Financial), Prudential Retirement, Prudential Annuities, Individual Life Insurance and Group Insurance, which together had more than $1.4 trillion in assets under management as of September 30, 2019.
+From 2014-2019, Stephen Pelletier served as executive vice president and chief operating officer of Prudential’s U.S.-based businesses, comprising PGIM (the Global Investment Businesses of Prudential Financial), Prudential Retirement, Prudential Annuities, Individual Life Insurance and Group Insurance, which together had more than $1.5 trillion in assets under management as of December 31, 2019.
+Since December 2019, Pelletier has served in an advisory role to the company.

 During Pelletier’s tenure, Prudential cemented its position as a leader in pension risk transfer, with more than $100 billion in completed transactions, as well as one of the top providers of workplace retirement and individual retirement income solutions.
 Also under his guidance, PGIM has grown to be one of the top 10 largest global asset managers.